Title: The Smiley Killer

 The Smiley Killer was an awesome serial killer mystery/thriller.
 And just when I thought everything was wrapped up neatly, a twist is thrown into the works, the book ends, and now I want book two.
 But Unnatural Born Killers isn’t out yet …

 Update: According to Julia Derek’s website, The Smiley Killer is a standalone companion to her Girl Undercover series.
-There is no sequel to The Smiley Killer.
+There is no book two.